core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The use of DoC without confidentiality protection is NOT RECOMMENDED.
 Without confidential communication, many possible attacks need to be evaluated in the context of the application's threat model.
+This includes known threats for unprotected DNS {{-dns-threats}} {{-dns-privacy}} and CoAP {{Section 11 of -coap}}.
-This includes threats that are mitigated even by DNS over UDP:
+But there is also an attack that is mitigated even by unprotected DNS over UDP:
-For example, the random ID of the DNS header afford some protection against off-path cache poisoning attacks—a threat that might be mitigated by using random large token values in the CoAP request.
+The random ID of the DNS header affords some protection against off-path cache poisoning attacks.
+Note, however, that this particular threat can also be mitigated by using random large token values in the CoAP request.

 Implementation Status
 =====================